Will Knightley

-Will Knightley (born 23 April 1946) is an English television and stage actor.
+Kevin William Knightley (born 23 April 1946) is an English television and stage actor.

+Early life

+Knightley was born on April 23, 1946 in London, England.

+Career

 He has primarily worked on the stage, and is a founding member of London's Half Moon Theatre.
 In addition to acting, he has performed voice-over work.
-He has had TV stints in The Bill, A Touch of Frost, Midsomer Murders and various adverts.
-In 2009 he appeared in the BBC drama A Short Stay in Switzerland.
+He has had TV appearances in The Bill, A Touch of Frost, Midsomer Murders and various adverts.
+In 2009, he appeared in the BBC drama A Short Stay in Switzerland.

 In 2004, he appeared on the British series Rosemary & Thyme in the episode "Orpheus in the Undergrowth" as character Jeremy Pearson.
 He is the father of composer Caleb Knightley (b.
-1979) and Two-Time Academy Award-nominated actress Keira Knightley (b.
+1979) and actress Keira Knightley (b.
 1985).

+Personal life

+Knightley married Scottish playwright Sharman Macdonald in 1976, together they have 2 children, including actress Keira Knightley.